 What Is DHT And What Does It Do?

-DHT is found in all of us, it is crucial for the growth of body hair,( we would be completely hairless without it) and without it, our sex organs including the prostate would not develop properly.
+DHT is found in all of us.
+It is crucial for the growth of body hair,( we would be completely hairless without it).
+Without it, our sex organs including the prostate would not develop properly.

 Some clinical researchers consider testosterone a rather weak prohormone, especially when its actions are compared to that of DHT

-Medical experts commonly blame DHT for the onset of prostate problems, but careful analysis of the problem has shown that it is the balance between androgen and estrogen that is the main concern.
+Medical experts frequently try to demonise DHT and commonly blame it for the onset of prostate problems, but careful analysis of the problem has shown that it is the balance between androgen and estrogen that is the main concern.

 Expert Author Jonathon Wright MD ( Maximise Your Vitality And Potency) tells us that the ratio between DHT and 4-androstenedione should be equal at 1:1

 If DHT is present in greater levels than androstenedione, this can produce a carcinogenic state in the prostate.

 If they are equal, the pro-carcinogenic properties of DHT are generally neutralised by the anti-carcinogenic properties of the androstenedione.